 It was the first ship to be sunk by a land mine in war.
-The Cairo was sunk on December 12, 1862 in 36 feet of water without any casualties and ship was forgotten underneath the mud, and silt.
-The Cairo was discovered again in the late '50s when Ed Bearss, historian at Vicksburg National Park, began researching her location.
+The Cairo was sunk on December 12, 1862, in 36 feet of water without any casualties, and ship was forgotten underneath the mud and silt.
+The Cairo was discovered again in the late ’50s when Ed Bearss, a historian at Vicksburg National Park, began researching her location.

 When I got back to Massachusetts, my trip inspired me to write this poem: